SIsilicon/Godot-Volumetrics-Plugin/README.md

 * `Start`:- The closest point to where volumes appear.
 * `End` :- The _farthest_ point to where volumes appear.
 * `Tile Size` :- The size of each tile in the 3D textures used to render the effect.
-A smaller number allows finer detail, but can reduce performance.
+A smaller number allows finer detail, but can **severely** reduce performance.
 * `Samples` :- The number of layers used to render the volumes.
 A larger number allows more detail along the _depth_ of the scene, but can reduce performance.
 * `Distribution` :- How much the volume layers get packed close to the `Start` distance.
 A value of zero means equal distribution, while a value of one distributes the layers closer to the viewer, giving more detail close up than farther away.
 * `Temporal Blending` :- How much the effect blends with the previous frame.
 A higher value can smooth the effect more, but is more susceptible to ghosting artifacts.
 Setting it to zero disables blending altogether.